Oliguria

 History

-In communicative patients, a marked urge to void suggests outlet obstruction, whereas thirst and no urge to void suggest volume depletion.
-In obtunded (and presumably catheterized) patients, a sudden decrease in urine flow in a normotensive patient suggests catheter occlusion (eg, caused by a clot or kinking) or displacement, whereas a gradual decrease is more likely due to acute tubular necrosis Acute Tubular Necrosis (ATN) Acute tubular necrosis (ATN) is kidney injury characterized by acute tubular cell injury and dysfunction.
-Common causes are hypotension or sepsis that causes renal hypoperfusion and nephrotoxic... read more Acute Tubular Necrosis (ATN) or a prerenal cause.
+In patients who are able to communicate, a marked urge to void suggests bladder outlet obstruction (eg, urethral stone, enlarged prostate in men), whereas thirst and no urge to void suggest volume depletion.
+In patients who are obtunded (and presumably catheterized), a sudden decrease in urine flow in a normotensive patient suggests catheter occlusion (eg, caused by a clot or kinking) or displacement, whereas a gradual decrease is more likely due to acute tubular necrosis or a prerenal cause.

-Recent medical events are helpful; they include review of recent blood pressure readings, surgical procedures, and drug and x-ray contrast administration.
+Recent medical events are helpful; they include review of recent blood pressure readings, surgical procedures, and medication and radiographic contrast administration.
 Recent surgery or trauma may be consistent with hypovolemia.
-A severe crush injury, deep electrical burn, or heatstroke suggests rhabdomyolysis Rhabdomyolysis Rhabdomyolysis is a clinical syndrome involving the breakdown of skeletal muscle tissue.
-Symptoms and signs include muscle weakness, myalgias, and reddish-brown urine, although this triad is... read more .
+A severe crush injury, deep electrical burn, or heatstroke suggests rhabdomyolysis.

 Physical examination